wyetherp/crumb_main/PHILOSOPHY.md

 Every person who builds a CRUMB and understands how it works is one less person on the wrong side of the wall.

-Every device that gets modified for a specific need is proof that technology can serve humans, not corporations.
+Every device that gets modified for a specific need is growth to the Crumb network.

 Every project that wouldn't exist in a closed system is a win for what technology could be.